 * * *

-This replaces the Country Specific Information for the United Arab Emirates dated April 5, 2012, to update the sections on Entry/Exit Requirements, Criminal Penalties, Special Circumstances, and Traffic Safety and Road Conditions.
+This replaces the Country Specific Information for the United Arab Emirates dated November 19, 2012, to update the sections on Crime, Criminal Penalties, Special Circumstances, Medical Insurance and Traffic Safety and Road Conditions.